kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 5. Every adaptive operation remains bounded by deterministic governance.

 These principles define the permanent constitutional foundation upon which every implementation depends.

 ---

+Design Principle

+Communication adapts.
+Instruction does not.

+Communication may vary its wording, examples, scaffolding, and conversational style in response to assignment context, support level, and observable student evidence.

+Instructional goals, instructional contracts, validation requirements, and progression remain deterministic.

+---

 **END OF PART V**